Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 I actually can’t believe my ‘This is Kenya’ tour is over.
 It was six months in the making, resulting in two weeks of adventure, ups, downs, memories, and laughter.
 New friendships were made and new experiences were had.

-It started off as an idea, that quickly formed into a plan and before I knew it, I was in the middle of the Masai Mara, leading 7 virtual strangers (who would become great friends) on a 2-week adventure.
+It started off as an idea in January 2016, that quickly formed into a plan and before I knew it, it was August and I was in the middle of the Masai Mara, leading 7 virtual strangers (who would become great friends) on a 2-week adventure.

 There’s not much in between.

-I wanted to provide a travel experience that is more like a traditional backpacking experience, with a little bit of luxury thrown in – I guess you could call it ‘flashpacking Africa’.
+So I wanted to create a travel experience that is more like a traditional backpacking experience, with a little bit of luxury thrown in – I guess you could call it ‘flashpacking Africa’.

 The trip was designed to show a rounded portrayal of Kenya whilst removing the hassle of having to find accommodation, working out how to get from A to B, and booking all your own activities.